DataDog/documentation/content/en/tracing/services/inferred_services.md

 ## Overview

-Datadog automatically discovers the dependencies for an instrumented service, such as databases, queues, or third-party APIs, even if that dependency hasn't been instrumented yet.
+Datadog automatically discovers the dependencies for an instrumented service, such as databases, queues, or third-party APIs, even if that dependency hasn't been directly instrumented.
 By analyzing outbound requests from your instrumented services, Datadog infers the presence of these dependencies and collects associated performance metrics.

 {{< img src="tracing/visualization/service/dependencies_section.png" alt="Service page dependency map" style="width:90%;">}}

-Explore inferred services in Datadog with from the [Service Catalog][1] by filtering entries by entity type, such as database, queue, or third-party API.
-From there, each [service page][2] will be tailored to the type of service you are investigating.
-For instance, database service pages will show insights that are specific to database and will include database monitoring data if you are using [Database monitoring][3].
+Explore inferred services in the [Service Catalog][1] by filtering entries by entity type, such as database, queue, or third-party API.
+Each [service page][2] is tailored to the type of service you are investigating.
+For instance, database service pages show database-specific insights and include database monitoring data if you are using [Database Monitoring][3].

-## How to see inferred services in Datadog
+## Set up inferred services

-The inferred services feature requires that you enable some configurations on the **Datadog Agent**.
-No tracing library configuration change is required.
+To see inferred services, you must enable some **Datadog Agent** configurations.

 {{< tabs >}}
-{{% tab "Agent version 7.55.1 and higher" %}}
+{{% tab "Agent v7.55.1+" %}}

-From Datadog Agent version >= [7.55.1][1], update your `datadog.yaml` configuration file with the following:
+For Datadog Agent versions [7.55.1][1] or later, add the following to your `datadog.yaml` configuration file:

 {{< code-block lang="yaml" filename="datadog.yaml" collapsible="true" >}}